On this page

 • Customer administration

-• Architectural properties, such as reliability, availability, performance, scalability, and ease of integration.
+• Architectural properties, such as reliability, availability, performance, scalability, and ease of integration

-• Features, such as SSO, access control, and administration.
+• Features, such as SSO, access control, and administration

-• Customizations, such as branding and tailored flows.
+• Customizations, such as branding and tailored flows

-Designing an IAM solution
+Design an IAM solution

-• Identity management: Store and manage data to uniquely identify every authorized individual, business, device, app, and other resource, along with their attributes and policies.
+• Identity management: Store and manage data to identify every authorized individual, business, device, app, and other resource, along with their attributes and policies.
 This is your main source of data for user authentication, authorization, and access control.

 • Authentication: Verify that user sign-in credentials are both legitimate and being used by their owners.

-Next step: Identity Management Factors.
+Next step: Identity Management Factors